dhis2/cli/packages/cluster/README.md

 ## Known Issues

 -   The 2.31 patch releases (2.31.0, 2.31.1, etc.) are nested, so they cannot be downloaded automatically.
 You can download any .sql.gz file manually and specify it with the `--seedFile` option to the `d2 cluster up` command or the `--path` option to the `d2 cluster seed` command.

--   The `d2 cluster seed <version>` command sometimes exits prematurely after downloading the db archive, run it again _without_ the `--update` option to continue seeding the cluster database from the downloaded file.